erickhonorio5/facility-jpa/README.md

+# Example Project with Spring Boot and JPA

+This is a sample project demonstrating the use of Spring Boot along with the Java Persistence API (JPA) for database mapping in a Java application.

+## Objective

+The **objective** of this project is to provide a simple and functional example of how to create a web application using Spring Boot to facilitate the development of Java applications based on the Spring Framework, integrating JPA for data persistence.

+## Key Features

+- **Spring Boot**: Used as the primary framework for application development, simplifying configuration and providing an integrated execution environment.

+- **Spring Data JPA**: Used to facilitate the implementation of JPA-based data repositories, eliminating the need to write repetitive data access code.

+- **Database**: The project utilizes a relational database (such as MySQL, PostgreSQL, H2, etc.) to store and retrieve application data.
+In this project, H2 database was used.

+- **RESTful Endpoints**: The application provides RESTful endpoints to perform CRUD (Create, Read, Update, Delete) operations on the database data.

+## How to Use

+1. Clone this repository to your local machine.

+2. Make sure you have Maven installed and run the command `mvn spring-boot:run` to start the application.

+3. Access the RESTful endpoints using your preferred tool (e.g., Postman, cURL, etc.) to interact with the database data.

+## Contributions

+Contributions are welcome!
+Feel free to open issues reporting problems, suggest improvements, or submit pull requests with new features.

+---
+---

 # Projeto de Exemplo com Spring Boot e JPA

 Este é um projeto de exemplo que demonstra o uso do Spring Boot em conjunto com a tecnologia JPA (Java Persistence API) para mapeamento de banco de dados em uma aplicação Java.